emcleandev/Social-liteapp/README.md

 A fullstack Facebook clone, demonstrating competency both react and express, while utilising Cloudinary to store images.
 The objective of this project was to apply knowledge of fullstack fundamentals, learn and produce a simple full stack web application, while allowing creative branches from a simple base.

-Stack and technologies: Reactjs, Expressjs, Cloundinary
+Stack and technologies: Reactjs, Expressjs, Cloundinary, Mongodb

 backend repo: